CarolinaAmateurRadioClub/Website/events.md

 title: Events
 layout: page
 ---
-**٭٭DUE TO THE CURRENT CORONAVIRUS PANDEMIC SITUATION OUR CLUB MEETINGS, FUNCTIONS, & TESTING ARE SUSPENDED UNTIL FURTHER NOTICE...
-PLEASE STAY TUNED TO OUR SOCIAL MEDIAS FOR UPDATES ON WHEN WE WILL RESUME REGULAR OPERATION...
+**٭٭WE HAVE RESUMED TESTING & CLUB MEETINGS AS OF 6/1/2020.
+SOCIAL DISTANCING WILL BE IN EFFECT AT ALL MEETINGS & TEST SESSIONS AND MASKS WILL BE REQUIRED.
 THANK YOU FOR YOUR UNDERSTANDING DURING THIS DIFFICULT TIME٭٭**{: style="color: red;" }

 **Our meeting location is currently at:**
-**North 321 Volunteer Fire Department**
+**The Church Lincolnton**
-**3769 Maiden Hwy**
+**1959 Startown Rd**
 **Lincolnton, NC 28092**

 We meet the first 3 Thursdays of the month at 7:00 PM, however you're welcome to come at 6:30 PM for greets and ragchews.
 Please bring any items that you want to trade / sell / contribute or have questions about as we have an excellent group of folks that are quite knowledgeable.